The Department of Communication Arts and Sciences at Penn State offers M.A. and Ph.D. degrees.

 The Application Deadline for 2014 Admission is December 22, 2014.

-Rhetoric: rhetorical criticism, classical and modern rhetorical theory, history of public address, political rhetoric, campaigns and social movements, rhetoric of culture and media, rhetoric of film, rhetoric of reform, rhetoric of war and peace, rhetoric of literature, citizen rhetorics, rhetoric of technology, international rhetoric and communication, rhetoric of tourism, rhetoric of democratic deliberation.
+Rhetorical Studies encompasses: rhetorical criticism, classical and contemporary rhetorical theory, history of public address, political rhetoric, campaigns and social movements, rhetoric of culture and media, rhetoric of film, rhetoric of reform, rhetoric of war and peace, rhetoric of literature, citizen rhetorics, rhetoric of technology, and the rhetoric of democratic deliberation.

 Penn State Rankings (from a reputational survey conducted by the National Communication Association in 2004):